julie-reighard/Project-Page/README.md

 SELF Article: https://www.self.com/story/this-fake-instagram-account-teaches-a-surprising-lesson-about-addiction
 Because I chose to switch gears, here is the new storyboard/arc/wireframe that I have come up with:

-Wireframes and storyboards can be found on the link [https://julie-reighard.github.io/Part-2/] (here!)
+Wireframes and storyboards can be found on the link [here!](https://julie-reighard.github.io/Part-2/)

 User Research:
 I interviewed a few of my younger friends and an older family member to gain feedback on the storyboard.
 After aggregatting their feedback, I needed to improve the transition from the introduction into the story and from the story to the data to link it to the health effects.
-User Research Comments can also be found [https://julie-reighard.github.io/Part-2/](here!)
+User Research Comments can also be found [here!](https://julie-reighard.github.io/Part-2/)